nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-* **Alternative 1 (current choice)**: Old folder and new folder name is separated by the pipe operator `|`.
+* **Alternative 1 (current choice)**: Old folder and new folder name are separated by the pipe operator `|`.
-    * Pros: Easy to distinguish between the folder to be replaced and the new incoming folder name considering how folder name can have blank spaces in between.
+    * Pros: Easy to distinguish between the folder to be replaced and the new incoming folder name considering how folder name can have blank spaces in between
-    * Cons: More difficult to implement.
+    * Cons: More difficult to implement

 ### Viewing list of folders: `ls -folders`

 #### Implementation